blongden73/macrame/_posts/2020-06-08-martín-laksman.md

   6.165V70.22h-5.018V49.515z" fill="#000"/></svg>
 colour: "#FF5C5A"
 illustration: /assets/img/uploads/• goalie-800x800.gif
-intro_paragraph: "**Martín Laksman**, aka the goalie, uses his hands to draw all his games."
+intro_paragraph: "**Martín Laksman,** or the goalie who uses his hands to draw all his games."
 sections:
   section: >-
     Born in 1976 in a suburban town west of Buenos Aires, Martin Laksman always wanted to be a goalkeeper.
-His dream: helping the club he loved, Independiente, to win the championship yet again.
+His dream: helping the club he loved, Independiente, to conquer the world once again.

-    **He played soccer for many years and truly enjoyed it,** but at some point he decided to pursue a career in illustration and graphic design.\
+    **He played soccer for many years and truly enjoyed it,** but at some point he decided to leave that behind.
+Why?
+Well, to embark on a career in illustration and graphic design.\

     When you see what his hands are capable of, you may ask what could have happened if he had stuck with football.